MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 1. Connect these new items to the identical data sources.

-1. Add identical destinations for each Eventstream item in different regions.
+1. Add identical destinations for each eventstream in different regions.

 ## Related information